usnistgov/scapval/README.md

 - scap-schematron-rules - included in this repository /scap-schematron-rules
 - Apache Commons Codec - available via Maven Central
 - junit - available via Maven Central
-- mitre-cpe - currently not available in Maven Central
+- mitre-cpe - available in Maven Central

 Once all the above dependencies have been acquired and installed in your local maven repository.